The stationary and quasi-stationary properties of neutral multi-type branching process diffusions: Known results for type

-For the subcritical and critical cases, $\alpha \le 0$, extinction of the entire population is almost certain, and in these cases the interesting stationary limit as $t \rightarrow \infty$ is the quasi-stationary distribution corresponding to conditioning on survival of the population.
-The density corresponding to the random variable $X(t) | (X(t)>0)$, that is, the density corresponding to non-extinction, is
+For the subcritical and critical cases the interesting stationary limit as $t \rightarrow \infty$ is the quasi-stationary distribution corresponding to conditioning on survival of the population.
+The density corresponding to the random variable $X(t) | (X(t)>0)$ is